hkirsman/drupal7_benchmark/README.md

 Drupal 7 Benchmark
 ---------------------

 This is a tool for benchmarking hardware you're Drupal runs on.
 It's basically just a site with lot of preinstalled contrib modules, nodes and it pings your admin/config page.
-You have to install the site yourself (basic instructions below), log in with username - **benchmark** - and password - **benchmark**.
+You have to install the site yourself (basic instructions below).
+Site login username and password are both - **benchmark** but these are prefilled.

 Installation
 ------------